Do You Know....These Lake Norman Facts?

 - Foresters use an organic compound around the shorelines to help reduce the number of mosquitos

 - Four counties touch Lake Norman: Catawba, Mecklenburg, Iredell, and Lincoln

 - It is said to have taken 700 days to fill the lake after the dam was constructed

 - Back in 1965, you could buy a lakefront lot from Duke Power starting at $500 per acre

 - Underwater steam vents used by the power plants create unnatural hot "springs" in parts of the lake

-- They did not remove or level old structures as part of the construction of the lake.
+- They did not remove or level old structures for the lake's construction.
 Which makes it a fun place to scuba dive.
-You can find: cemeteries, schools, churches, homes, mill village, Highway 150 and Beatties Ford bridge, the Revolutionary War Battlefield and even an airplane
+You can find: cemeteries, schools, churches, homes, a mill village, Highway 150 and Beatties Ford bridge, the Revolutionary War Battlefield, and even an airplane

 These are just some of the interesting facts and history of Lake Norman.
 There is so much more to learn and discover.
-If you would like to take a deeper dive into the lake, below are two of the many sites with more Lake Norman information.
+If you want to dive deeper into the lake, below are two sites with more Lake Norman information.